 Deep-fried foods take our stomachs a lot longer to break down and digest.
 Due to this, this will allow excess gas to build up and can result in bloating.
 Make sure to stay clear of deep-fried foods before special occasions and to eat them in moderation.

-Just like milk, cheese too can trigger gas.
+Just like milk, cheese too is a dairy product that can trigger gas.
 A lot of cheese is made from curdled milk which means they too contain lactose.
 We know now can be hard for the body to digest dependent on the amount of lactase in our bodies.

 Cheese may be naturally addictive thanks to casomorphins but if you experience gas, bloating and possibly IBS after each consumption of cheese you may need to give up.
+There are dairy-free cheeses at the supermarket.
 Make sure to talk to your doctor to discuss the possibilities of being lactose intolerance and what options are available to you.